Napordisch/CSV-parser/README.md

 # CSV-parser

-Simple parser for CSV databases \n
+Simple parser for CSV databases \
-Work in progress. \n
+Work in progress. \
 Absolutely no writing capabilities yet :)